 Do I need a satellite dish for digital TV?

 You’ll need a dish for Freesat – the free service backed by the BBC and ITV.
 You’ll also need one for Sky, although a dish-free service is in the pipeline.
-A dish is required if you want to get TV channels from a country outside the UK.
+A dish is also needed if you want to get TV channels from a country outside the UK.

 Do TV packages include streaming?

-Most of the major TV providers, including TalkTalk, EE and Virgin Media, offer on-demand streaming from the likes of BBC iPlayer, Netflix and Amazon Prime.
-Compare the TV and movie-streaming services you can get with the package you’re interested in for details of exactly what it offers.
+Most of the major TV providers, including BT, Sky and Virgin Media, offer on-demand streaming from the likes of BBC iPlayer, Netflix and Amazon Prime.
+Compare the TV and movie-streaming services you can get with the package you’re interested in for details of exactly what’s on offer.

 Can I watch digital TV on my mobile, tablet or laptop?

-Watching TV doesn’t have to be about sitting in front of a TV set.
+Watching TV doesn’t have to be about sitting in front of a traditional set.
 Many TV providers offer apps and websites, making TV packages accessible from tablets, laptops and mobiles.
 Services include Sky Go, BT TV, TalkTalk TV and Virgin TV Anywhere.
 Check the package you’re interested in for details of the devices you can access it on.